hcoles/pitest-site/quickstart/mutators.markdown

 {:.table}

+*Thanks to Stefan Penndorf who contributed this documentation.*
 <hr/>
 1. <a name="fn1" id="fn1"></a> Integer numbers and booleans are actually represented in the same way be the JVM, it is therefore never safe if change a 0 to anything but a 1 or a 1 to anything but a 0.